civicrm/civicrm-dev-docs/docs/extensions/info-xml.md

 ### `<requires>` {:#requires}

-!!! warning "Experimental"
-    This element does not (yet?) do anything.
-Functionality is pending the merge of PR [#9416](https://github.com/civicrm/civicrm-core/pull/9416).

 * Containing element: [`<extension>`](#extension)
-* Description: Used to to specify other extension on which this extension is dependent
+* Description: Used to to specify other extensions on which this extension is dependent.
 * Contains: elements
+* Notes:
+    * For example if `org.civicrm.foo` requires `org.civicrm.bar`, then CiviCRM core will not enable `org.civicrm.foo` unless it can enable `org.civicrm.bar` _first_.
+    * Also, if `org.civicrm.bar` depends on other extensions, the process will continue recursively, always by enabling the dependencies first.
+    * **CiviCRM core does not _download_ the dependencies** &mdash; it only *enables* them.
+The *user* must first download the dependencies.
+    * Currently, `<requires>` is only for managing dependencies on other *extensions* (not other libraries).
+* Added in: CiviCRM 4.7.27

 Elements acceptable within `<requires>`